Odushhh/QR-Social/README.md

 ## Any questions/concerns/suggestions?
-> HMU on any of these platforms then
+HMU on any of these platforms then

 > [Twitter] (https://x.com/odumzeez)
 > [LinkedIn] (https://www.linkedin.com/in/adrian-oduma-4374a4252/)
 >

-# Feel free to contribute as well!
+### More features OTW